thisiscmt/MusicBrowser/README.md

 It includes a [Web API](http://www.asp.net/web-api)-based service that wraps calls to Rovi's RESTful service.
 This API could be easily modified to support different metadata sources.

 Future work includes being able to look up releases that a song appears on, show noteworthy artists for a music style, and various other sundry improvements to better utilize Angular and provide a great UI.

-A live version can be found at [cmtybur.com/mb](http://cmtybur.com/mb)